 Stage II Restricted License

-Teens who are 16 and older will receive a restricted license after passing the driving test.
+Teens who are 16 years old and older will receive a restricted license after passing the driving test.
 With this license you must NOT:

-- Have more than one passenger in the vehicle other than parents, legal
+- Have more than 1 passenger in the vehicle other than parents, legal

 guardians or family members